alanng10/Secane/Docue/Web/a.md

 Browser inn to trigg browser is with type index.

-Browser inn within module frame is with moving pointer cursor and trigg pointer click with Type Board.
+Browser inn within module frame is with trigg mouse event to move pointer cursor and trigg pointer click with Type Board, and with trigg keyboard event by Type Board index.